simons-public/protonfixes/docs/Writing-Gamefixes.md

 - Use docstrings and comment thoroughly.
 There will likely be people without python experience making game fixes and good commented examples will help
 - Do not use any hard-coded paths, Steam may not always be installed in the same location.
 - Check your gamefix with pylint.
 You can safely disable warning C0103, modules named by Steam ID will never conform to snake_case naming style.
+- Check over at https://github.com/GloriousEggroll/protonfixes.
+Although the gamefixes there may rely on features in proton-ge, some may work with little or no modification.

 ### Testing
 When testing, local fixes can be added to `~/.config/protonfixes/localfixes/`.
 They should be imported the same way as an included fix would be.
 For example, `~/.config/protonfixes/localfixes/377840.py` would be loaded for FFIX.
 Please feel free to submit working gamefixes to improve the project.